 Here is a prototype of an arc-shaped — or fish rod-shaped! — bamboo light.
-We designed this lamp as a reading light for our previous house.
+I designed this lamp as a reading light for our previous house.

-As for our other bamboo crafts, the leading idea was to develop a simple design, closely adapted to our needs, and to enjoy the specificities offered by bamboo.
-Here, we used the natural flexibility of bamboo poles to create a beautiful spontaneous arc shape under the weight of the light bulb.
+As for my other bamboo crafts, the leading idea was to develop a simple design, closely adapted to our needs, and to enjoy the specificities offered by bamboo.
+Here, I used the natural flexibility of bamboo poles to create a beautiful spontaneous arc shape under the weight of the light bulb.

 Will you find a way to improve this design and make it yours?

 This post is part of my bamboo craft project, where you can find other bamboo craft ideas and tutorials.

 My original idea is an arc lamp whose arc would be stabilized by a bamboo base.
 This base would be either attached to the floor, or weight-loaded, or maintained by some sort of legs such as the bamboo sticks on the prototype hereafter.